This Berry Crisp recipe combines a mix of lightly sweetened fresh summer berries topped with a buttery layer of oats, coconut, and pecans.

 - In a 2 quart baking dish combine berries, flour, lemon zest and sugar.

-- Bake 45 minutes or until berries are hot and bubbly.
+- Bake for 30 to 35 minutes or until the berries are hot and bubbling.

-- Serve with vanilla ice cream if desired.
+- Cool for at least 10 minutes before serving.
+Serve with vanilla ice cream if desired.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.